11 jobs that are so Dutch they could only exist in the Netherlands

 READ MORE | Why the Netherlands isn’t underwater (VIDEO INSIDE)

-People at the Rijkswaterstaat work a huge range of jobs, from managing dams and building bridges to collecting data and developing new technology.
+People at Rijkswaterstaat work a wide range of jobs, from managing dams and building bridges to collecting data and developing new technologies.

 3. Fishing bikes (and more) out of the canals